 UMass Amherst Center for Personalized Health Monitoring and Biometric Sensors Utilizes CHM Process Platforms

 The CPHM will include the $25,000,000 Center for Advanced Roll-to-Roll Manufacturing for the Life and Nano Sciences, an open access facility that will deploy leading edge technology and pilot tools for sensor systems, packaging and associated flexible electronics platforms and enhance University – Industry partnerships.
 This Center is built upon and has been enabled by advances in the CHM.

 The PIs founded SciTech Café, which held its inaugural event in September 2012, and meets about monthly at a local restaurant.
 PI Aidala led the June event, introducing nanotechnology to the audience of over one hundred people.

 Nanotechnology Training for K12 Science Teachers at the NSEC Center for Hierarchical Manufacturing

-The CHM conducted its sixth annual Nanotechnology Summer Institute for K12 science teachers at UMass Amherst, July 9-13, 2012.
-Twenty-seven teachers learned from an array of nanotechnology modules with many hands-on activities for the classroom, including a lesson on self assembly.
-A second Institute was added this year on July 17-19, 2012 for twenty-three teachers in Albany, NY.
-The teachers used these modules to develop curriculum plans that meet their particular teaching needs and satisfy state standards. http://www.umassk12.net/nano/
+The CHM conducted its seventh annual Nanotechnology Summer Institute for K12 science teachers at UMass Amherst, July 8-12, 2013.
+Twenty-seven teachers learned from an array of nanotechnology modules with many hands-on activities for the classroom, including module on self assembly, constructing an model atomic for microscope, creating a nanofilm, and more. http://www.umassk12.net/nano/